euforic/todos/README.md

 The program accepts the following command-line arguments:

-- `-dir`: Specifies the directory to search for comments.
-Defaults to the current directory.
 - `-ignore`: A comma-separated list of files and directories to ignore, in gitignore format.
 - `-sortby`: Sort results by field (`author`, `file`, `line`, `type`, or `text`)
 - `-output`: Output style (table, file, json).
 Default: table